 Attachment 1 contains the full report of results from the Harwood Community Survey.
 These results will be instrumental in informing a strategic plan for library service provision over the next 5 years for the Goleta Library service area.
-At this time, staff are seeking input from the Council on what, if any, potential service enhancements staff should prioritize for the service area, given the feedback received from this Harwood process.
+At this time, staff are seeking input from the Council potential service enhancements for the service area, given the feedback received from this Harwood process.
 Council's input will help guide staff in the formation of a Library Strategic Plan later this fiscal year.